 I was born and raised in K.S. to an alcoholic father.
 The police stormed our house and my seven brothers and I were sent away to boarding schools.
-I moved around from one institution to another, until at one point I had enough.
+I moved around from one institution to another until at one point I had enough.
 I decided to take charge of my life and refused to be pushed around any longer.
 I was clueless as to where my life was going.
 I hid behind these masks.
 You know, when you grow up in institutions, you must act as if you belong.
 It’s an act.
 I drank heavily; I wanted to be anyone but myself.
 I acted tough, as I did growing up.
 I had no one to care for me.
 I decided to return home to K.S.
 There, I befriended this hot shot criminal.
 Everyone in the underworld was shocked that he chose me for his partner.
 I wasn’t a criminal back then.
 I had no jail experience.
 I had never even been arrested…He took me in and simply loved me.
 This huge hole in my heart filled up… I was a sailor once, and I used my connections to help him smuggle drugs in and out of the country.
 It was a huge accomplishment for me.
 I chose to be there.
 I wanted to have this sort of responsibility.
 It was exhilarating.
 I felt wanted.
-I felt important, walking around with A, I could do whatever I wanted.
+I felt important; walking around with A., I could do whatever I wanted.
 I was his partner.
 He trusted me.
 Highly esteemed criminals offered to partner with him, but he told them they had to go through me.
 That really offended them.
 He fancied that I had this unique take on things.
 I wasn’t out to get him.
 I didn’t want to play him.
 That is why he confided in me.
 He listened to me…We grew up in the same tough neighborhood as I did.
-It's like we came from the same home.
+It’s like we came from the same home.

-Both Maor's and Raz's stories open with the de facto social death of the narrators, and a rebirth.
-The benefactor endows them with 'the gift of life' so to speak.
-As they are singled out, for the first time in their lives, they are reborn as persons of unique value and qualities.
+Both Maor’s and Raz’s stories open with the de facto social death and rebirth of the narrators.
+The benefactor endows them with the gift of life, so to speak.
+They are singled out for the first time in their lives and are reborn as people of unique value and qualities.

-These favors/gifts that are exchanged particulates the bond between the benefactor (the adopting father) and the recipient (the adopted son).
-It is within the confines of this system of 'give and take', that recruits negotiate many aspects of their identity and social worth.
+These gifts and favors that are exchanged forge a singular bond between the benefactor (the adopting father) and the recipient (the adopted son).
+It is within the confines of this system of give and take that recruits negotiate many aspects of their identity and social worth.
 The initial gift may be driven by an impulse of regard, by the desire to elicit regard, or by both.
-The fear of losing regard provides a strong incentive to continue, and the penalty for failure can be exclusion.
+The fear of losing regard provides a strong incentive to continue and the penalty for failure can be the loss of regard and exclusion.
 In this vein, withholding regard signifies indifference and rejection.
-Ostracism literally means the social death of the social actor – a denial of both name, status and protection.
-And since a ‘father’s love’ can never be fully repaid, a warped type of paternal relationship is formed – one that is based on debt, and a subtle threat of disowning and even violence.
-Hence, gifting not only embodies a bond, it communicates it.
-By accepting these gifts, the recipient puts himself at the disposition of the benefactor.
-These depictions describe a typical recruiting process whereby the leader of an organization intuitively senses the weaknesses of the recruits and preys on them.
+Ostracism means the social death of the actor: a denial of name, status, and protection.
+And since a father’s love can never be fully repaid, a distorted type of paternal relationship is formed based on debt and a subtly implied threat of disowning and even violence.
+Hence, gifting not only embodies a bond, but also communicates it.
+By accepting these gifts, the recipient puts himself at the disposal of the benefactor, subject to the benefactor’s will.
+The following descriptions show a typical recruiting process where the leader of an organization intuitively senses the weaknesses of the recruits and preys on them.

-Can’t buy me Love – gifting as a foundation of an economy of regard
+Can’t Buy me Love – Gifting as a Foundation of an Economy of Regard